EWBiv/IGME-235/235-project-1-content.md

 ### About the Developer

 I am a Second Year Game Design and Development student who is eager to learn more about making games.
-I currently use C#, Java, HTML, CSS, Maya, and design levels as well.
+I currently use C#, Java, HTML, CSS and Maya.
+I also design levels!